tldr-pages/tldr/pages/linux/vnstati.md

 > PNG image output support for vnStat.
 > More information: <https://manned.org/vnstati>.

-- Output a summary of the last 2: months, days, and all time:
+- Output a summary of the last 2: months, days, and all-time:

 `vnstati --summary --iface {{network_interface}} --output {{output.png}}`